couchbase/kv_engine/docs/range_scans/range_scan_continue.md

 * Maximum key/document count to return (when 0 there is no limit)
 * Maximum time (ms) for the scan to keep returning key/documents (when 0 there is no time limit)
+* Bytes to return (when 0 there is no limit).
+Note the response will always include whole keys or documents, thus even with a byte limit in place the client must be prepared to receive at least one document or key that could exceed the value of this field.
+E.g. A value of 1 can result in a payload of 20MB (assuming 20MB is the maximum document size).

 ```
      Byte/     0       |       1       |       2       |       3       |